 The area where they put the dead bodies was a bit further away and surrounded by a fence that tourists couldn't see them directly.
 However, from a distance you could look still into the area.
 Surprisingly, there have been a lot Chinese tourists gathering at the hill close by, waiting for the start of the burial.

 After one hour waiting, the body arrived at the scenery and put it within the fenced area.
-In the meantime the numbers of vultures exceeded already the numbers of tourists waiting for the show.
+In the meantime the numbers of vultures already exceeded the numbers of tourists waiting for the show.
 At one point two men opened the gates of the fence for the vultures to enter, what they immediately did with creating a big dust cloud.

 The vultures dug into the body and together with the butcher smell in the air, I had the feeling being in a horror movie.